The Everyday Prayer Co started as a simple desire I had: I wanted to learn how to pray the Rosary.

 It was something that I'd been around quite a bit growing up Catholic, but I never really learned how to pray it.
 After many years, I finally made it a point to learn it.

 The Rosary is not a difficult prayer to learn, but I have a few simple suggestions to really learn how to pray the Rosary and what it means, and not let it sink to just a series of repeated words.
+If it’s your first time learning the Rosary, we’ve put together a great guide here.
+This article will help you go from just starting to learn, to making the Rosary a habit in your prayer life.

 - Learn about the Rosary